Jim Carrey Once Accepted $0 For a Movie Role That Left Him With a $35 Million Paycheck

 Although his family struggled, Carrey’s father always supported the young comedian’s dreams.
 He even helped Carrey perform stage acts in Toronto.
 Carrey’s impersonations at the Comedy Club Yuk Yuk didn’t do well, and he ended up doubting his prowess at the craft.
 He, however, put in plenty of hard work, and soon enough, it paid off.

 Carrey’s career was set in motion after being featured in The Duck Factory, which ended after a few years.
 He also became a regular cast in the show In Living Color, which catapulted him to fame.
-Carrey has appeared in plenty of films, including his most iconic movie, How the Grinch Stole Christmas, where he played the Grinch.
-He also played Carl in the 2008 film Yes Man.
+Carrey has appeared in plenty of films, including How the Grinch Stole Christmas, where he played the Grinch, Dumb & Dumber, and Eternal Sunshine of the Spotless Mind.